Diocese of Evansville Liturgical Calendar 2024-2025

 + funeral Mass; - ritual Mass

-November 24 Our Lord Jesus Christ, King of the Universe (Solemnity/last Sunday of
+November 23 Our Lord Jesus Christ, King of the Universe (Solemnity/last Sunday of Ordinary Time)

 + funeral Mass; - ritual Mass